Dok-T/inspur-nf5270m4/README.md

 ## Warnings

 - **DMI Data**: Flashing the BIOS may overwrite DMI data.
 Please use AMI software to restore SMBIOS data.
-An example `smbios.txt` is provided to help fill in this information.
+An example `smbios_example.txt` is provided to help fill in this information.

 - **Important for BIOS 4.1.29-2**:
   - **Do not flash this BIOS** if you do not have an adequate cooling system and have not repasted the VRMs heatsink and CPU.